realA10001986/Dash-Gauges/README.md

 There is little to play with when the Dash Gauges aren't connected to a TCD:
 - To quickly trigger the "empty" sequence, flip the side switch of your Dash Gauges.
 To "refill", flip that switch again.
 - Press the time travel button to trigger a simple "surge" sequence.
+The time travel button is located behind the "Percent Power" gauge on the rear of the Control Board; you can also connect an [external button](hardware/#connecting-a-time-travel-button).

 The Dash Gauges are way more fun when other props (TCD, FC, SID) are present as well.
 The TCD is of special importance: When connected through BTTFN, the TCD can act as a remote control for the Dash Gauges.

-## Time travel

-To trigger a "time travel" stand-alone, you need to install a "Time Travel" button.
-Pressing that button briefly will let the Dash Gauges play their time travel sequence.
-Please see [here](hardware/#connecting-a-time-travel-button) for how to wire that button.

-Other ways of triggering a time travel are available if a [Time Circuits Display](#connecting-a-time-circuits-display) is connected.

 ## SD card